AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 + Access to **Datastreams** under Data Collection
 + Access to **Tags** under Data Collection

-In case you do not have necessary permissions, your system administrator using [Adobe Admin Console](https://adminconsole.adobe.com/) can grant necessary permissions.
+In case you do not have the necessary permissions, your system administrator using [Adobe Admin Console](https://adminconsole.adobe.com/) can grant the necessary permissions.

 >[!VIDEO](https://video.tv.adobe.com/v/3418856?quality=12&learn=on)